-Code School Meaning Statistical Meaning Note 1 Present (AM) Present Pupil must be present on school site during registration ١ Present (PM) Present В Off-site educational activity Present: Approved Educational Activity Used for a supervised educational activity that has been agreed by the school.
-School is ultimately responsible for the safeguarding and welfare of pupils educated off-site (not to be used where a pupil is at home completing schoolwork). С Leave of absence authorised by the school Authorised absence Exceptional individual circumstances D Dual Registered - at another educational establishment Neither absent nor present for statistical purposes Pupil scheduled to attend at the other school at which they are registered E Excluded but no alternative provision made Authorised absence Alternative provision must be in place from the sixth day of any fixed period or permanent exclusion G Holiday not authorised by the school or in excess of the period determined by the head teacher Unauthorised Absence Retrospective approval cannot be given н Holiday authorised by the school Authorised absence Exceptional individual circumstances.
-Application made in advance.
-1 Illness (not medical or dental appointments) Authorised absence Parents/carers should notify school on the first day of absence.
-School can ask parents to provide medical evidence (e.g. prescription, appointment card) if the authenticity of illness is in doubt.
-J At an interview at another educational establishment or employer Present Interview (to transfer to another educational establishment, for example) L Late arrival before closure of register Present
+Code School Meaning Statistical Meaning Note 1 Present (AM) Present Pupil must be present on school site during registration ١ Present (PM) Present В Off-site educational Present: Approved Used for a supervised educational activity activity Educational Activity that has been agreed by the school.
+School is ultimately responsible for the safeguarding and welfare of pupils educated off-site (not to be used where a pupil is at home completing schoolwork). С Leave of absence Authorised absence Exceptional individual circumstances authorised by the school D Dual Registered - at Neither absent nor Pupil scheduled to attend at the other school another educational present for statistical at which they are registered establishment purposes Altamatika manisian must balia dan fusus E Excluded but no Authorised absence Alternative provision must be in place from alternative provision made the sixth day of any fixed period or permanent exclusion G Holiday not authorised by Unauthorised Retrospective approval cannot be given ٦ the school or in excess of Absence Retrospective approval carriot be given the period determined by ADSCITCO the head teacher Н Holiday authorised by the Authorised absence Exceptional individual circumstances. school Application made in advance.
+I Illness (not medical or Authorised absence Parents/carers should notify school on the dental appointments) first day of absence.
+School can ask parents to provide medical evidence (e.g. prescription, appointment card) if the J At an interview at another Present authenticity of illness is in doubt.
+Interview (to transfer to another educational " educational FICOCIIL establishment, for example) establishment or Cottabilistificiti, for example) employer L Late arrival before Present closure of register